List of writers' halls of fame: Romance Writers of America Hall of Fame (retired)

 The Romance Writers of America's Romance Writers of America Hall of Fame honored romance writers who were three-time winners of the RITA Award in the same category, for "recognized excellence in published romance novels and novellas".
 The RITA Award, and hence also its Hall of Fame, was retired in 2020, after controversies.
 The year of awardees' third or fourth qualifying novels ranged from 1994 to 2015.

-It was awarded 18 times to 16 separate persons (all white women; Nora Roberts won in three separate categories):
+It was awarded 18 times to 16 separate persons (Nora Roberts won in three separate categories):